 John D. Rockefeller- Devout Christian, Mega Rich Guy!

 John D. Rockefeller was the richest guy in the world in his own time.
 He was the founder of Standard Oil, the first major US oil company.
-He literally built this company into a behemoth company!
+He literally built this company into a behemoth company.
+He was a very blessed man, and if you ever read his biography, you’ll see how he really had a knack for business.

-He also, surprisingly, was an extremely devout Christian!
+He also was an extremely devout Christian.
 He attended church every Sunday, taught Sunday school class, and even tithed 10% since his youth.
 On top of that, he ended up giving more than half of his wealth (on top of tithing) over his lifetime (which is in the hundreds of millions of dollars–the equivalent of nearly billions today).

-John D. was so frugal, in fact, he even made his first & only son wear hand-me-downs….from his son’s older sisters!
-That’s right, they dressed their son in dresses from their daughters until about the age of 6!!!
-That is frugal!
+John D. was so frugal, in fact, he even made his first and only son wear hand-me-downs….from his son’s older sisters!
+That’s right, they dressed their son in dresses from their daughters until about the age of 6!
+That is frugal (and inappropriate)!

 His preacher had told him something interesting one day.
 He said, “John, your purpose in life is to make as much money as you possibly can, and then give as much as you possibly can.”
 Those words stuck in the mind of Rockefeller throughout his business career.